Should there be another 'Harry Potter' series? What to make of the next chapter in the Wizarding World.

 Besides DC, Zaslav has consistently pointed to Harry Potter as Warner's crown jewel-level IP.
 "We haven't had a Superman movie in 13 years; we haven't had a Harry Potter movie in 15 years," he noted on an earnings call in November.
 "The DC movies and the Harry Potter movies provided a lot of profits to Warner Bros. motion pictures over the last 25 years."

 But it soon became clear that Newt was no Harry.
 Originally conceived as a five-part film series, Fantastic Beasts profits notably nose-dived with successive installments.
-The 2018 sequel, The Crimes of Grindelwald, banked $650 million worldwide and 2022's The Secrets of Dumbledore has the dubious distinction of being the lowest-grossing Wizarding World movie ever, topping out at a $407 million global gross — although it is worth noting that the movie was released as the theatrical industry was still bouncing back from the coronavirus pandemic.
+The 2018 sequel, The Crimes of Grindelwald, banked $650 million worldwide and 2022's The Secrets of Dumbledore has the dubious distinction of being the lowest-grossing Wizarding World movie ever, topping out at a $407 million global gross — although it is worth noting that the movie was released as the theatrical industry was still bouncing back from the coronavirus pandemic and with scandal swirling around former star Johnny Depp, accused of abuse in a bitter legal battle with ex-wife Amber Heard and replaced in that third film by Mads Mikkelsen.
 While the fourth and fifth movies haven't officially been canceled, it's no secret that the Fantastic Beasts franchise is likely kaput.

 Having already failed at one attempt to continue Harry Potter without Harry Potter, Zaslav and the Warner Bros.
 Discovery team understandably decided not to repeat history.
 The Max rebranding presentation ended with the announcement that the Wizarding World would literally be starting over from Page 1, with an as-yet unannounced creative team and a new cast of actors readapting Rowling's original seven books across ten years.